The Friars will play their first 21 matches on the road this season.

 Royer-Johnson led the 2006 squad, comprised of two juniors, seven sophomores, and three freshmen, to a 14-win season.

 The 2007 season saw the Friars win 19 games, which was the highest total since 1997 when the squad recorded 21 wins.
 In 2008, the team posted a 15-20 record and followed that up with a 10-16 record in 2009.

 In the summer of 2008, Royer-Johnson was selected to coach a group of collegiate athletes in a tournament held in Australia.
-Her team competed against the Queensland Academy of Sport National Junior and National Senior teams.
+Her team competed against the Queensland Academy of Sport, National Junior and National Senior teams.
 Royer-Johnson also coached for USA Athletes International in the summer of 2009 during a tour of Scotland.
 2010 saw stops in Austria, Slovenia and Italy before a 2011 squad, which included Providence's Carly Morrison and Cassie Muzzonigro, visited Curacao.
 In 2012, the team, which included two Friars, Kelly Ashmore and Beth Hoyt, traveled to the Netherlands where they played 11 matches in Amsterdam, Soeste and Groningen.
 This summer she coached in Costa Rica where her team finished 4-0 and included Annie Russian and Beth Hoyt.

 Royer-Johnson came to Providence after spending three years as assistant coach and kinesiology lecturer at Angelo State University in San Angelo, Texas.
 In addition to her coaching duties at Angelo State, Royer-Johnson was the director of ASU's volleyball camp and coached the Planet Volleyball Junior Olympic club team for 18-and-under players.

 Royer-Johnson resides in North Providence, R.I. with her husband, Jeff.
-The couple was married in December 2009.
+The couple married in December 2009.